felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 ## Integration Features

-Connecting My Lemonade to HubRise allows your ordering solution to:
+Connecting My Lemonade to HubRise allows your table ordering solution to:

 - Push orders into HubRise, including order status.
 - Push customer information into HubRise.